wp-plugins/ez-backup/readme.txt

 == Changelog ==

+= 4.15.11 =
+* Added feature to import backup setting from my SQL Reports plugin.
+* Added plugin update link when update is available.

 = 4.15.10 =
 * Created database backup plugin.

 == Upgrade Notice ==

+= 4.15.11 =
+Added feature to import backup setting from my SQL Reports pluginm and a link to update the plugin when an update is available.

 = 4.15.10 =
 Created database backup plugin.